What You’re Doing Wrong On Your Resume

 It’s a sad truth that many resumes are sorted and filtered by a computer before they even get into the hands of a human.
 Be sure that your resume is filled with keywords, even taken right from the job description, to make sure that you aren’t eliminated prematurely.

 Whether there’s an automated sorting first or not, the first person to see your resume is likely not going to be the person who needs you.
-You have about three seconds to grab this person’s attention and persuade them to pass your resume along to the person who will be hiring you.
+You have 11 seconds or less to grab this person’s attention and persuade them to pass your resume along to the person who will be hiring you.
 Your resume must be customized and show how you are qualified for that particular job – if your resume is too broad, you won’t be remembered.
 You can stand out by being specific and using language that resonates with the company and role you’re applying for.

 Look up people who are like you, who work in the kind of roles you’re looking for.
 How are they talking about what they do?
 It’s easy to assume that certain things about your past roles are obvious, but often you’re too close to the work and forget to highlight or talk about important aspects of your work.
 By reading LinkedIn profiles or other content about your industry and role, you’ll have better insight about how to market your work and what you have to offer.